André Hoffmann (businessman): Nature preservation

 Hoffmann is an environmentalist, involved in a number of nonprofit organizations and initiatives related to sustainability and nature conservation.

-In 1998, he joined the WWF and served as vice-president of the organization from 2007 to 2017.
+In 1998, he joined the WWF and was a vice-president of the organization from 2007 to 2017.

 Since 2010, he has been president of the MAVA Foundation, a major foundation in the field of nature preservation.

 In 2016, he became president of Fondation Tour du Valat, a French research institute dedicated to Mediterranean wetland conservation.

 He has also been on the boards of Wetlands International, Global Footprint Network and FIBA.

 Education

 In August 2018, Hoffmann and his wife Rosalie made a €40 million commitment to INSEAD, establishing the Hoffmann Global Institute for Business and Society.
 He is currently the chairman of its advisory board.

 In 2024, he made a £3.3million donation, alongside his wife, to the University of Exeter to fund research in providing solutions to climate change-related problems and mobilising action to mitigate the effects of climate change.